 Our Chicago Studio Principal Clemeth and our US Partner John outside our Chicago studio in the city's West Loop district.

 Since those early days, our work has taken us to all corners of the world.
 In 2011 Susan Feldman, Artistic Director of St Ann’s Warehouse, wrote to us admiring our work, leading to our first collaboration with a US theatre and our first major acoustical project, led by our own Byron Harrison.
-Our New York studio followed in 2012, spearheaded by Jon Stevens, delivering award-winning projects for Center Stage Baltimore, the Pratt Institute and Chicago Shakespeare Theatre.
+Our New York studio followed in 2012, spearheaded by Jon Stevens, delivering award-winning projects for Center Stage Baltimore, the Pratt Institute and Chicago Shakespeare Theater.
 We later launched our Chicago studio, led by Clemeth Abercrombie, following the acclaimed debut of The Yard at Chicago Shakespeare Theater.